diladele/docker-websafety/README.md

 # Contributors

-Our big thanks go to Ian Bashford for his invaluable contributions!
+Our big thanks go to Ian Bashford for his invaluable contributions.
+Also a lot of thanks to Johann Richard for moving to version 5.0.